Banksy Art Project

-Many of Banksy's works have a third tone, a mid tone.
-Colours and greys are used a lot in her work to add detail to the art.
+Many of Banksy's works have a third tone, a mid-tone.
+Colours and greys are used a lot in Banksy's work to add detail to the art.

 Another method of creating a stencil, which is helpful for detailed reference images, uses technology.
 Computers play a huge part in the creation of accurate stencils for graffiti artists today, with digital techniques becoming more popular.

 To begin, choose the image you wish to turn into a stencil.

 The first stage of making a stencil is deciding which areas are going to be black and which are going to be white.
 This will show you the areas of your stencil that need cutting.

 It is possible to painstakingly sit and decide the areas of an image you want to keep and draw around them with a pen, but a simpler, more effective method uses a computer.